-These nifty keen microfiber towels are a great cleaning cloth.
+These nifty keen microfiber towels are great cleaning cloths.
 Build to grab dust, soak up water like no other and leave shiny surfaces all sparkly clean.
-A durable microfiber cloth knows that how to work hard.
+A durable microfiber cloth that knows how to work hard.
 Unlike my brother's teenage kid that hasn't worked hard a day in his life...but I digress.

 We only stock blue right now but can get the other colors shown.
 If you need microfiber in other colors, contact us.

 NOT recommended for HOT cookware.
 Everyone has their Achilles heel right?

 This is why RagLady Microfiber Cloths are better than the rest.